Thai air force plans to acquire 12 Gripen jets

-The air force earlier announced it would sign a contract in August to buy four of the jets in an initial procurement phase, which had a budget of 19.5 billion baht (US$595.97 million).
+The air force earlier announced it would sign a contract in August to buy four of the jets in an initial procurement phase, which had a budget of 19.5 billion baht (US$596 million).

 In January, ACM Punpakdee said that the air force's decision to choose the Swedish Gripen jets over the US-made F-16 aircraft was because the deal confers more benefits to the Thai government.